 As for our scholarship, we often have great ideas in posters and panels at conferences, which does not really mirror academic discipline conferences and discourse.
 But what about our journal literature?
 Are we adding to the literature for the sake of publishing or perishing or are we adding really new ideas to our body of literature?
 I often wonder this every time I pick up a journal.
 There is no doubt good research is going on and there are solid publications, but are those all being doing by tenured or tenure track librarians?
 Or are they being done by librarians who just really want to be able to measure the impact they are having on their students?
 What really is the benefit of faculty status and what really is the cost?

 As an administrator, I find it hard to be supportive of a system that allows people to keep their jobs indefinitely whether or not they continue to meet expectations.
+This isn’t about MPOW, but just generally speaking, I see it differently now.
 Especially in a field that is so rapidly changing and so pivotal, I think, to student success.
-As a librarian with tenure, it’s also hard to admit that maybe our “faculty status” should be questioned.

 I have no answers, but I enjoy the conversation and the spirit of the debate.
 I don’t write this or bring it up to sway anyone one way or another, merely to point out that maybe it’s not the most important thing you need to have in a job, though.